 Traffic laws are strictly enforced and police conduct frequent checks, including radar speed checks.

-- The use of seat belts is mandatory in Bulgaria for all passengers, except pregnant women.
+- The use of seat belts is mandatory for all passengers, except pregnant women.

-- Headlights must be on at all times throughout the year when driving, even during the day.
+- Headlights must be on when driving, even during the day.

 - The use of a mobile phone while driving is prohibited, unless using a fitted hands-free device.